Articles home page

 John 1: [default: indicative mood, active voice]

-[1] in origin has-been-being [imperfect tense] the word, and the word has-been-being [imperfect tense] toward the God and God has-been-being [imperfect tense] the word
+[1] in to{origin} has-been-being [imperfect tense] the word and the word has-been-being [imperfect tense] toward the God and God has-been-being [imperfect tense] the word

-[2] this has-been-being [imperfect tense] in the origin toward the God
+[2] the-same has-been-being [imperfect tense] in to{origin} toward the God

-[3] all through same is-become [aorist tense, middle voice] and apart-from same is-become [aorist tense, middle voice] not yet one which has-become [perfect tense]
+[3] all through of{same} becomes [aorist tense, middle voice] and apart-from of{same} becomes [aorist tense, middle voice] moreover-not one which has-become [perfect tense]

-[5] and the light in the darkness is-appearing [present tense] and the darkness grasps [aorist tense] it not
+[5] and the light is-revealing [present tense] in to{the darkness-ia} and the darkness-ia not takes-according-to [aorist tense] same

-[6] is-become [aorist tense, middle voice] man having-been-commissioned [perfect tense, passive voice] beside God name to-same John
+[6] [a] man is-become [aorist tense, middle voice] having-been-sent-off/away [perfect tense, passive voice] beside of{God} name to{same} John

-[7] this come [aorist tense] into witness that may-witness [aorist tense, subjunctive mood] about the light that all may-believe [aorist tense, subjunctive mood] through same
+[7] the-same comes [aorist tense] into witness in-which-place he-may-witness [aorist tense, subjunctive mood] about of{the light} in-which-place all may-believe [aorist tense, subjunctive mood] through of{same}

-[8] that-one not has-been-being [imperfect tense] the light but that he-should-testify [aorist tense, subjunctive mood] about the light
+[8] the-there not has-been-being [imperfect tense] the light contrariwise in-which-place he-should-witness [aorist tense, subjunctive mood] about of{the light}

-[9] has-been-being [imperfect tense] the true light which is light-izing [present tense] every man coming [present tense] into the world
+[9] the light the genuine has-been-being [imperfect tense] which is light-izing/illuminating [present tense] every man coming [present tense] into the world

-[10] in the world has-been-being [imperfect tense] and the world becomes [aorist tense, middle voice] through same and the world knows not [aorist tense] same
+[10] in to{the world} he-has-been-being [imperfect tense] and the world is-become [aorist tense, middle voice] through of{same} and the world not knows [aorist tense] same

-[14] and the word flesh becomes [aorist tense, middle voice] and tabernacles [aorist tense] in us and we-behold-to-ourselves [aorist tense, middle voice] the glory of-him glory of-only-becomed beside father full of-grace and of-truth
+[14] and the word flesh becomes [aorist tense, middle voice] and tents/lodges/tabernacles [aorist tense] in to{us} and we-spectate [aorist tense, middle voice] the glory of{same} glory as of{only-begotten} aside/beside/near of{[the] father} full of{grace} and of{truth}

-[16] and out of-the filling of-him we all take [aorist tense] and grace in-place-of grace
+[16] and out of{the full-effect} of{same} we all take [aorist tense] also grace/favor in-place-of grace/favor

-[17] that the law through Moses is-given [aorist tense, passive voice] the grace and the truth through Jesus is-become [aorist tense, middle voice]
+[17] that the law through Moses is-given [aorist tense, passive voice] the grace/favor and the truth through of{Jesus anointed} becomes [aorist tense, middle voice]

 Although this is quite awkward to read in (improper) English, you can see that it brings out more detail.
 The typical English translation is a discourse mostly in the English past tense.
 At the end of John 1:1 it has the "word" having been "God" in the past: